Siteglide/documentation/studio-and-sitebuilder/setup-sitebuilder/site-setup/set-up-tailwind-css.md

 npm run tailwind
 ```

-In the other terminal window, use this command to sync changes to the Site with Siteglide-CLI (replace \<env> with your environment name from step 2):
+In the other terminal window, use this command to sync changes to the Site with Siteglide-CLI (replace `&lt;env&gt;` with your environment name from step 2):

 ```
 siteglide-cli sync <env>